orsonteodoro/gcf2/profiles/gaming/README.md

       It will studder gameplay or cause the computer to reset on false positive on nightmare mode during aggro.

-    - We prioritize availability over integrity for gaming kernels.

-    - We prioritize integrity over availability for hardened kernels.

-    - We change or disable performance options that hurt uptime and hurt availability which can cause premature permadeath in the gaming kernel.

 ## Performance bump policy